 COLORADO SPRINGS — FOX21 Digital NOW is taking your coronavirus concerns directly to the experts, to get your lingering questions answered.

-A FOX21 viewer sent in a question regarding public service employees.
-They want to know:
+A FOX21 viewer sent in a question regarding best practices for small business owners:

 Do you have a question for an expert?

 Send it to email@example.com and check back with FOX21news.com for the answer.

 Watch previous Ask an Expert segments, any time, online.